yarisvt/tyk-docs/tyk-docs/content/basic-config-and-security/security/Authentication & Authorization/bearer-tokens.md

 },
 ```

-To use URL query parameters instead of a header, set the `auth.use_param` setting in your API definition to `true`.
+To use URL query parameters instead of a header, set the `auth_configs.use_param` setting in your API definition to `true`.

 {{< note success >}}
 **Note**